Genealogy & Local History

 In addition, Ms. Battle has combed the communities of Williamson County and surrounding counties to gather thousands of photographs for her annual Black History Month exhibits, documenting local African American history.
 A partial index is available through our online database, while the photographs are available to view in the department.

 Ms. Battle has also gathered over 2,000 individual funeral programs of local African-Americans.
-Currently, these are available for viewing in the department.
-You can also access an index to this collection in our genealogy and local history database.
+These are available for viewing in the department and online.
+You can access this collection in our genealogy and local history database.

 Richard Carlton Fulcher's African American Historical Collection

 This collection contains excerpts gleaned from County Court Records and documents persons of African descent in Williamson County from its founding in 1799 until emancipation.
 View this collection online in our genealogy and local history database.

 This collection consists of over 2,300 notebooks of genealogical research compiled by Mrs. Whitley during her lifetime, organized by surname.
 An index can be found on our database.
 Please note the use of this manuscript material is limited to three boxes at a time.
 Take a look at this collection index in our genealogy and local history database.
 We are in the process of digitizing the Edythe Rucker Whitley notebooks, and eventually, they will be online.

 Molly Bateman Reigard of Childress Research & Related Families